alicelsmith/Disney-Channel-Project/README.md

-# This project is about showcasing my Excel Skills using various projects for each skill.
+# This page highlights my proficiency in Excel through a series of diverse projects, each demonstrating a specific skill or technique.